0xEvolex/sailor-downloads/local/releases/sailor-hide/sailor-hide-v1.1.md

 ## Download

-To install, download the appended `.zip` file from the Assets section below:
+To install, download the appended `.exe` from the Assets section below:

 1. Scroll to the Assets section of this release.
-2. Find the mentioned file ending in `.zip` and click to download.
+2. Find the file ending in `.exe` and click to download.
-3. Extract the `.zip` archive and run the application, follow README or other included instructions.
+3. If it's an archive (e.g., .zip), extract it and follow the included README.
+If it's an installer/exe, run it and follow the prompts.

 If Windows SmartScreen or your antivirus prompts you, you may need to click "More info" then "Run anyway" (if you trust this source).